joytechs247/Wombly/README.md

  go to wombly directory and run npm install

-after nonde modules are installed, runn npm run dev
+after node modules are installed, run npm run dev

 you ll need open ai api key for the bot to work.